rabajpai/Raksha_Analytics_Portfolio/README.md

-# Raksha – Data Analytics Portfolio
+# Raksha's – Data Analytics Portfolio

 Welcome to my data analytics portfolio.
 I use SQL, numerous Visualization tools,Power BI is one of them and Python to solve business problems, explore data, and build clear, actionable insights.